MDPMissionThrottle/SendSMSInvitations/README.md

 </ul>

 <h2 id="#setup">Setup</h2>
 This plugin allows you to send surveys via text message.
 In order to do this, you must download the plugin and put it in the correct directory, create a Twilio account, and activate the TextMenu plugin.
-Follow the following instructions to do so.<br>
+Follow the following instructions to do so.

 **Download the plugin**